Michel, 1875 (galvanic eyelash removal)

 Publication data

-Title: Trichiasis and distichiasis; with an improved method for radical treatment
+Title: Trichiasis and distichiasis; with an improved method for their radical treatment

 Authors: Michel CE